Tulane University: Organization and administration

 The Tulane University School of Medicine was founded in 1834 and is the 15th oldest medical school in the United States.
 Faculty have been noted for innovation.
 For example, in 1850 J. Lawrence Smith invented the inverted microscope.
 In the following year John Leonard Riddell invented the first practical microscope to allow binocular viewing through a single objective lens.
 In 2001 the Tulane Center for Gene Therapy started as the first major center in the U.S. to focus on research using adult stem cells.
 The school has highly selective admissions, accepting only 175 medical students from more than 10,000 applications.
 It comprises 20 academic departments.

 The Tulane University Celia Scott Weatherhead School of Public Health and Tropical Medicine is the first public health school established in the U.S. Although a program in hygiene was initiated in 1881, the School of Hygiene and Tropical Medicine was not established until 1912 as a separate entity from the College of Medicine.
 In 1919 the separate school ceased to be an independent unit and was merged with the College of Medicine.
 By 1967 the School of Public Health and Tropical Medicine reestablished as a separate academic unit of Tulane.
 In the fall of 2006, the School of Public Health began admitting undergraduate students, and in 2024 it was named for Tulane donor Celia Scott Weatherhead.
 It has been ranked 10th nationally among schools and programs of public health in the U.S. News & World Report's Best Public Health Schools 2025 edition.
 It comprises seven academic departments.

 The Tulane University School of Science and Engineering was established in 2005.

 In 1914 the Southern School of Social Sciences and Public Services was the first training program for social workers in the Deep South.
 By 1927 the school became a separate program with a two-year Master of Arts.
 The Tulane University School of Social Work has awarded the master of social work degrees to more than 4,700 students from all 50 of the United States and more than 30 other countries.

-Tulane offers continuing education courses and associate's and bachelor's degrees through the Tulane School of Professional Advancement.
+Tulane offers continuing education courses and bachelor's degrees through the Tulane School of Professional Advancement.
 Tulane has several academic and research institutes and centers including The Murphy Institute, Newcomb College Center for Research on Women, The Roger Thayer Stone Center for Latin American Studies, the Middle American Research Institute, and the law school's Payson Center for International Development.